matiasfha/draft-articles/knowing-the-intl-object.md

 ```

-What if you want to show a nunber like the social networks? like `1.2K`?
+What if you want to show a number like the social networks?
+Like `1.2K`?

-The `NumberFormat` can solve that in a very simple way.
+The `NumberFormat` can straightforwardly solve that.

 ```js
 // Compact format